connietran-dev/passport-authentication/README.md

         });
         ```

-    * `User.addHook` uses `bcrypt` to hash the password from the user before storing it in the `passport_demo` database created by Sequelize as indicated in `config.json`. `bcrypt.genSaltSync(10)` specifies how many times to generate the hash and, thus, how secure the password will be.
+    * `User.addHook` uses `bcrypt` to hash the password from the user before storing it in the `passport_demo` database using `.addHook("beforeCreate")`.

+    * `bcrypt.genSaltSync(10)` specifies how many times to generate the hash and, thus, how secure the password will be.
 10 is a fairly common value that will allow the hashing to be quick yet secure.

-    * Note that `.hashSync` hashes the password synchronously.
+Note that `.hashSync` hashes the password synchronously.

-    * In addition, the Model also defines a custom method on the User model, called `validPassword` that is used to validate the password later on. `validPassword` compares the incoming `password` with `this.password` which is the hashed password property on the User model object.
+    * In addition, the User Model also defines a custom method on the User model, called `validPassword` that is used to validate the password later on. `validPassword` compares the incoming `password` with `this.password` - the hashed password on the User model object.

 * If creating the User is successful in `api-routes.js`, `.then` the response uses a 307 to temporarily redirect the user to `/api/login`.
 With a 307, the method and the body of the original request are reused to perform the redirected request.
+The request in `/api/login` is `passport.authenticate` (explained in detail below).
 Thus, the user is automatically logged in.
 Otherwise, a 401 Unauthorized Error is sent to the client.

-* Back on the client side in `signup.js`, if the POST is successful, `.then`, `window.location.replace("/members")` occurs which is a method off of the Location interface which replaces the current `signup.html` resource with the one at the provided URL, which is `/members`.
+* Back on the client side in `signup.js`, if the POST is successful, `.then`, `window.location.replace("/members")` occurs which is a method off of the Location interface which replaces the current `signup.html` resource with the one at the provided URL - `/members`.

-    * The `/members` route is defined in `html-routes.js`.
-This route checks if the user `isAuthenticated` by `require("../config/middleware/isAuthenticated")`.
+    * The `/members` route is also defined in `html-routes.js`.
+This route checks if the user `isAuthenticated` by using the file imported by `require("../config/middleware/isAuthenticated")`.

-* In the **`isAuthenticated.js`** file, a function is exported to check if the user is logged in.
-If so, the app will continue with the request to the restricted route.
-If the user isn't logged in, the app will redirect them to the login page.
+* In the **`isAuthenticated.js`** file, a single function is exported and its only purpose is to check if the user is logged in.

+    * This function is only called on the `/members` route.
+If the user is logged in, the app will continue with the request to the current `/members` route and continue to an anonymous function which `res.sendFile` the `members.html`.
+If the user isn't logged in, the app will redirect them to the `"/"`, which is the login page as defined in `html-routes.js`.

-    * In the above case, because we are using a 307 temporary redirect, the original request is reused, which allows the user to be automatically logged in.
+    * In the above case, because we are using a 307 temporary redirect from the `/signup` to `/member` route, the email and password in body of the original `signup` request is reused, which allows the user to be automatically logged in.

 ## The Log In Process